If you notice any unusual activity, notify your bank immediately.

 - Avoid public networks for banking.
 That means no quick peeks at your finances while you’re out shopping or working.
 Using public networks can compromise your personal security and put your information at risk.

 - Don’t give your contact info to strangers.
-Confirm who is calling or writing first before providing any information.
+Confirm who’s calling or writing first before providing any information.

 - Run antivirus and anti-malware software.
-Doing so could end up preventing computer viruses and losing your information.
+Doing so could prevent computer viruses and the loss of your information.

 - Beware of spam.
-Email software is pretty good at getting rid of spam most of the time.
+Email software is effective at getting rid of spam most of the time.
 However, hackers design sites that mimic bank websites, so random emails that ask you to go to the bank’s website to confirm your information are most likely a scam.

 Use strong passwords

 - Don’t use the same passwords.
 Avoid using the same passwords for multiple online accounts.
 Otherwise, a security breach on one website could compromise all of your accounts.